Nota-NetsPresso/ModelZoo-PyTorch-CIFAR100/README.md

 </br>

 ## 2. Prepare the dataset
-We will use cifar100 dataset from torchvision since it's more convenient, but We also kept the sample code for writing your own dataset module in dataset folder, as an example for people don't know how to write it.
+We will use cifar100 dataset from torchvision since it's more convenient, but we also kept the sample code for writing your dataset module in dataset folder, as an example for people don't know how to write it.
 </br>